DrewNaylor/guinget/README.md

 ## Screenshots

 ### Version 0.1.1 screenshot
-This is what it looks like as of version 0.1.1, which is the latest version available in winget as of August 24, 2020:
+This is what it looks like as of version 0.1.1:
 ![](/docs/images/screenshot-0.1.1.png?raw=true)

 Packages displayed here are loaded from a package list cache stored in `%AppData%\winget-frontends\source\winget-pkgs\pkglist\manifests`, which is downloaded from `Microsoft\winget-pkgs` on GitHub.
 The `Refresh cache` button on the toolbar is the primary way to update these manifests. `update-manifests.bat` was the old way to do it, but it's deprecated and may be removed at any time.